by Lily Tierney

 Hank suspected there was enough evidence in the charts to charge Trudy and her accomplice with bank fraud.
 Her accomplice worked on the same floor as Hank, and was a co-worker she knew for years on the job.
 His name was Steve, and he was married with five children.
 Surprisingly, no one knew they knew each other.
 The two were fraudulently obtaining loans with fake documents.
 Steve would approve the loans then deposit the money into his account.
 He would then transfer the money immediately into a foreign bank account by international wire transfer.

-The next day at exactly nine o’clock in the morning, FBI agents were waiting for Trudy and her son.
+The next day at exactly nine o’clock in the morning, FBI agents were waiting for Trudy and her co-worker Steve.
 Gail watched as the FBI handcuffed Trudy leading her out toward the elevators.
 Steve on the floor below got the same treatment.
 The employees were all in shock, and some started to walk over toward Gail to see if she knew anything about it.
 Gail ignored them, picking herself up and headed toward the elevators for the last time.
 She was starting a new job the following week with Hank as his assistant.
 She could hardly wait!

 Lily Tierney’s work has appeared in Harbinger Asylum, Veil: Journal of Darker Musings, The Stray Branch, Illumen Magazine, Polu Texni, and many others.
 She enjoys reading and writing poetry.